 The next major change is the GDPR’s stricter response time for DSARs, requiring organisations to provide the requested information within a month.

 Where requests are complex or numerous, organisations are permitted to extend the deadline to three months.
 However, they must still respond to the request within a month and explain why the extension is necessary.

-Smaller organisations may be tempted to hand the DSAR responsibilities to a single point of contact – typically whoever is handling the responsibilities of the DPO (data protection officer) – but you should avoid doing this wherever possible.
+Smaller organisations may be tempted to hand the GDPR request responsibilities to a single point of contact – typically whoever is handling the duties of the DPO (data protection officer) – but you should avoid doing this wherever possible.

 Should that employer take an extended holiday or have an unexpected absence, requests could pile up with no one keeping track of them.

 There are no specific rules for how such a DSAR must be made; individuals can say, for instance, “I’d like to see what personal data you have on me” or make the request by email.

 Where a request is made electronically, the information must be provided in a commonly used file format.